Stroke – Acupuncture treatment

 Table Circles

-• Table circles are a stroke recovery exercise to improve arm strength and coordination and promote neuroplasticity (reorganization of nerves and brain cells).
+• Table circles are a stroke recovery exercise that improves arm strength and coordination and promotes neuroplasticity (reorganization of nerves and brain cells).
 To achieve this, clasp your hands and place them on a table before you.
 Using a large “churning” motion, trace a large circle with your hands around the table.
 Use your strong arm to lead, if necessary.
 Try ten times clockwise, then ten times counterclockwise.

 Yoga for stroke recovery—another effective treatment for stroke